N8GMZ’s RFI Hunting Rig

 Press “0” to toggle to AM mode and then use the “*” and “F” keys to adjust the dotted bar on the screen up or down.
 This is your squelch level.
 Only peaks on the spectrum scope that break the dotted line will produce audio.
 Lower it until the highest peak breaks squelch.
 Listen and hear if it is the RFI you are hunting for or something else.
 If it is not the RFI, press “Side Button I” to exclude it and keep adjusting the squelch while directing the antenna to where you think the RFI is, in an attempt to lock on the RFI signal.
 You may need to move frequencies multiple times before locking on to the RFI signal.

-The Spectrum Scan mode button functions are as follows (taken from the EGZUMER wiki page):
+The Spectrum Scan mode button functions (taken from the EGZUMER wiki page):

 1 / 7 – increases/decreases frequency step between consecutive bars